incrementalcapitalist/smh-versus-the-broader-market/README.md

 ## Usage

-1. **Comparison Chart**: The main page displays a comparison chart of major indices.
+1. **Comparison Chart**: The main page displays a comparison chart of major indices using the TradingView widget.
 2. **AI Opinions**: Enter system and user prompts, then click on the AI model buttons to fetch opinions.
-3. **Detailed Stock Charts**: Enter a stock symbol and click "Fetch Data" to view a detailed chart of the stock.
+3. **Detailed Stock Charts**: Enter a stock symbol and click "Fetch Data" to view a detailed TradingView chart of the stock.

 ## Components